pioneer-io/compass/README.md

 </p>

 # Docker branch
 Note, this branch is used for creating `compass-server` and `compass-client` Docker images.
 It differs from the main branch by not having an `.env` file and not having a `docker` directory.
+Additionally, the client proxies to the `compass-server` container, not `localhost:3001`.

 # Compass